ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Dynamic limits with parameterized windows

-The policy conveyed by `RateLimit-Limit` states that the server accepts 100 quota-units per minute.
+The policy conveyed by the RateLimit-Limit field states that the server accepts 100 quota-units per minute.

 To avoid resource exhaustion, the server artificially lowers